 Co-founded by Dr. Anita Borg and Dr. Telle Whitney in 1994 and inspired by the legacy of Admiral Grace Murray Hopper, Anita Borg Institute’s Grace Hopper Celebration (GHC) of Women In Computing Conference is designed to bring the research and career interests of women in computing to the forefront.

 About the Grace Hopper Celebration

 GHC is the world’s largest technical conference for women in computing.

-For 15 years, GHC has brought together the community of women technologists, the best minds in computing and increased visibility for the contributions of women to computing.
+Every year, GHC brings together the community of women technologists, the best minds in computing and increased visibility for the contributions of women to computing.
 The conference is co-presented by the Association of Computing Machinery (ACM).

 The conference results in collaborative proposals, networking and mentoring for our attendees.
 Conference presenters are leaders in their respective fields, representing industry, academia and government.
 The conference also offers professional development through a variety of activities.